Dub Be Good to Me: Critical reception

 Upon the album release, another editor, Andrew Smith, wrote, "Out of this was fashioned a languid, smirking, gem of a tune, which we're probably all sick of by now.
 It nevertheless constitutes one of the finest shagging records ever made, proving once again that Norman Cook is a clever chap who knows a good bassline and how to filch it."
 Pan-European magazine Music & Media described it as an "appealing mixture of house and reggae", complimenting "good vocals by Lindy and some tasteful blues harmonica."
 David Giles from Music Week stated, "Possibly Norman Cook's finest moment since leaving the Housemartins."
 Frank Owen from Spin declared it as "an exquisite cover", adding further "Beats International has the distinctive languid air of lovers rock.
 A classy and pertinent fusion, 'Dub Be Good to Me' is similar in execution to the recent British import 'Wishing on a Star' by Fresh Four, featuring Lizz E. That bombed in this country, and so will this probably."

 Chart performance

 The song spent four weeks at number one on the UK Singles Chart in March 1990.
 It was the seventh-best-selling single of 1990 in the UK.
 It also was a number-one hit in Luxembourg and entered the top 10 in Austria, Belgium, Greece, Ireland, the Netherlands, Norway, Spain, Sweden, Switzerland, and West Germany.
 In Austria, Greece and the Netherlands, the single reached number two.
 Additionally, it was a top-20 hit in France and top-30 hit in Italy.
 On the Eurochart Hot 100, "Dub Be Good to Me" reached number three in March 1990.
 In the United States, it peaked at number one on the Billboard Dance Club Play chart and number 76 on the Billboard Hot 100.
 In New Zealand and Australia, it reached numbers six and 12, respectively.
+In West Asia, the song became a number-one hit in Israel, both debuting and peaking in the same week on the chart, on 25 March 1990.